 What is the QCJO?

-QJCO is an acronym that stands for qualified Canadian journalism organization.
-It refers to Canadian news platforms that can claim the Canadian journalism labor tax credit.
+QJCO is an acronym that stands for Qualified Canadian Journalism Organisation.
+It refers to Canadian news platforms that can claim the Canadian journalism labour tax credit.

 The subscription costs for digital news are considered eligible expenses for Canada’s digital news subscription tax credit.

 Yes, they are.
-The Globe and Mail is an eligible Canadian journalism organization that qualifies for the digital news subscription tax credit.
+The Globe and Mail is an eligible Canadian journalism organisation that qualifies for the digital news subscription tax credit.

-Any subscription made for digital news content (not printed on paper) to a qualifying news organization is considered a digital news subscription, and it is eligible to claim the digital news subscription tax credit.
+Any subscription made for digital news content (not printed on paper) to a qualifying news organisation is considered a digital news subscription and eligible to claim the digital news subscription tax credit.